-The Fire and Rescue Service is regularly called to fires which members of the public believe to be emergencies but, on attendance, are found to be bonfires or land clearance.
+The Fire and Rescue Service is regularly called to fires which members of the public believe to be emergencies but, on attendance, are found to be bonfires or controlled burns (a large outdoor fire which is being monitored by a responsible person).

 Such calls cause a drain on our resources and put both the public and firefighters at risk when we respond under ‘blue light’ conditions.

-Control will want to know the exact location of your fire, the times you are planning on letting the fire burn, and a contact number for you, or whoever will be responsible for the site.
+The minimum Control will want to know is the exact location of your fire, the times you are planning on letting the fire burn, and a contact number for you or whoever will be responsible for the site.
 This will help us to avoid mobilising crews to you unnecessarily.

 - A sizeable bonfire in your garden or on other land